mhaugrud/msumcspy/_sources/ClassesBasics/PrivateAttributes.rst

     p.__balance = -12345
     print(p.getBalance())

 Now the balance is not affected.
 Private attributes prevent anyone from directly accessing them **outside** of the class definition.

 .. index:: information hiding

 .. important::
    The only way to access private attributes is through the methods that are provided in the class definition.
 This protects the attributes from misuse. **Information hiding** is the second central principle of object-oriented programming.

 .. note::
    In contrast to other programming languages like C++ and Java, Python only partially supports information hiding.
-The reason for this is that the designers of the Python language believe programmers should be mature enough to know that they should **never** directly access attributes.
+The reason for this is that the designers of the Python language believe programmers should be mature enough to know that directly accessing attributes outside of the class definition is **evil**.